 We occasionally perform maintenance on our games and game pages.
 So please let us know if you are using HONEYMOON, especially for live events.
 This way we will be sure to make HONEYMOON accessible -- or will come up with a backup solution.

 AND... knowing this information might help us obtain more funding.

 Funding helps us update HONEYMOON, create supplemental materials, and support our other prosocial video games.
 We hope to keep offering them to everybody for free -- especially students, teachers, and parents.

 Thank you in advance!
 We hope you enjoy HONEYMOON.

 The winning game from our 14th Annual Life.Love.
 Game Design Challenge about Power & Control was announced at the 2021 PAX: Unplugged conference.
 Congratulations to Lien Tran and Lynn Baus of Matters at Play, a design lab based out of DePaul University's College of Computing and Digital Media (CDM)'s School of Design.
 Their game 'The Big Build Up' won the 2021 competition and will be released in 2022.

 To be notified of future game design contests please sign up for our game newsletter.

 About Jennifer Ann's Group

-Since 2008 Jennifer Ann's Group's Gaming Against Violence program has produced more than fifty serious video games about serious issues.
-Previous video game topics include bystander awareness, consent, healthy relationships, and teen dating violence prevention.
-This award-winning approach to violence prevention is evidence-based and the games are available for use in university studies.
+Since 2008 Jennifer Ann's Group's Gaming Against Violence program has produced more than sixty prosocial games for teens.
+Previous game topics include bystander awareness, consent, healthy relationships, and teen dating violence prevention.
+This award-winning program is evidence-based and the games are available for use in university studies.
 Please contact Jennifer Ann's Group to discuss research opportunities.